sw-tracker/flexget/README.md

 #My Media Centre Setup

-##Setup

-I setup the following software:
+##Overview

 ###PLEX Server

 With this I can:

-1. View and stream media using Chromecast to other TVs in the house.
+1. View and stream media using Chromecast and the PLEX mobile app to other TVs in the house.

 2. View and manage my media via the Plex Web UI.